fadedled/seta-gx/README.md

 ## Features

 - CUE or CHD file support.
-- GameCube controller support.
+- WiiMote, Classic and GameCube controller support.
 - SD and/or USB storage (FAT32).
 - Can save games.

 ## Installation

 Download and extract the latest release.
 Copy the `apps/SetaGX` folder into the `apps` folder located on the root of your USB/SD card.
-Create a `vgames/Saturn` and a `saves/Saturn` folder where you can place your backups and saves, respectively.
+From the root of your USB/SD card, games must be stored in a `vgames/Saturn` directory, saves will be located in a `saves/Saturn` directory, be sure to create these beforehand.

 > **BIOS NOT INCLUDED:** In order to start the emulator, you need to provide your own BIOS.
 Place a Saturn BIOS file inside the `apps/SetaGX/` folder with the name `bios.bin`.

 ## Controller Mapping

-Remapping is planned, currently only the GameCube Controller is supported:
+Remapping is planned, but the following is the standard mapping:

 | Sega Saturn | GameCube  | WiiMote | Classic |
 |-------------|-----------|---------|---------|